tygamvrelis/oil_lamp/README.md

 * **Playback Mode** (PM)

 The hardware modifications and electronic requirements to support **RM** will be permanent to the host lamp.
-The hardware modifications and electronic requirement to support **PM** need to be able to connect and disconnect from host lamp and **RM** equiptment with minimal effort and trace.
+The hardware modifications and electronic requirements to support **PM** need to be able to connect and disconnect from host lamp and **RM** equiptment with minimal effort and trace.